Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 ### Exploring the example

-1. What's going on on GameViewController.swift?
+1. What's going on in GameViewController.swift?
 1. What is art.scnassets?
 1. What is ship.scn?